gvwilson/sensibleadventures/coriandel/coriandel.md

 A hand grabbed my shoulder and dragged me off him.
 I had just a glimpse of the first boy's face before his forehead crunched into my nose.
-I staggered back, tripped over the boy I'd thrown, and fell.
+I staggered back, tripped over the boy I'd thrown to the ground, and fell on my bony young ass.

-The first boy helped the second one up as I scrambled back up.
+The first boy helped the second one up as I scrambled back to my feet.
 I backed away as they advanced, murder written on their faces.
 I didn't know yet that my nose was broken, but I was half blind from the pain.
 There were two of them, each a few gourds heavier than me.
 Their arms were longer than mine, and they were smart enough to split up, one on each side of the alley.

 I spat out the blood that had dripped into my mouth.
 This was going to hurt.